emon-webdev/the-cake-stand/README.md

 - Users need to login via Google (also can create a new Account).
 - Have an Admin , User, User dashboard, Admin dashboard, Admin can delete, add, manage products etc...
 - Dynamic Route
+- Dynamic TESTIMONIALS
+- Add a Single Product review
+- Add a service review
 - Backend data fetch
-- categories wisee second-hand product selected
+- categories products
 - On clicking the Book now button
-- Add A Product
+- Add A Food
 - 404 page (not found page).
 - User, Admin different route
 - User, Admin Role set